-Bills that address retirees' health insurance coverage are included in the discussion below.
-These include legislation that has been introduced in the 109th Congress.
-This list may not include all relevant bills.
-These bills cover a wide variety of options for making retiree coverage more available and affordable such as, options to expand Medicare or FEHBP coverage to certain retirees, prohibit group plans from reducing benefits for retirees, or provide tax relief.
+Bills introduced in the 109th Congress that address retirees' health insurance coverage are listed below, although this list may not include all relevant bills.
+These bills cover a wide variety of options for making retiree coverage more available and affordable such as, options for expanding Medicare or FEHBP coverage to certain retirees, prohibiting group plans from reducing benefits for retirees, or providing tax relief.
 Several bills address the needs of specific groups of retirees.
 Other legislation provides for comprehensive health insurance for all Americans, not just retirees.